If you are 70 ½ or older, have an IRA, and make charitable contributions this strategy may be for you.

-- The charity must be a 501(c)(3) organization that is eligible to receive tax-deductible contributions.
-Private foundations, supporting organizations, and donor advised funds are not eligible.
+- Charity must be a 501c(3) that is eligible to receive tax deductible contributions.
+Private Foundations and Donor Advised Funds are not eligible.

 - Funds must be paid directly from your IRA by 12/31 of the year.

 - Your fund must be a traditional IRA, inherited IRA, inactive SEP, or simple IRA.